 Make sure you create an account on GitHub.com.

-Opening a Windows/Powershell console, or the “Git Bash” installed in the previous step.
+Opening a terminal (on Windows you can use a powershell or the new “Git Bash” installed in the previous step)

 To understand the relationship

 Git is an infrastructure for versioning and merging files (it is not specific to GitHub and does not even require an online server).

 GitHub provides an online service to coordinate working with Git repositories, and adds some additional features for managing projects.